What Does It Mean If a Furnace is Blowing Cold Air?

 Gas Oil and Burner

 HVAC professionals encourage homeowners to ensure the furnace is receiving regular maintenance.
-Consistent tune-ups spot potential issues before they become major problems.
+Consistent furnace tune-ups spot potential issues before they become major problems.

 When cold air is being blown instead of hot, the cause could be a malfunction in the flame sensor.
 A professional can better diagnose it.